 Add Auth Middleware

-Implement an auth middleware for protecting any sensitive APIs.
+Implement auth middleware to ensure only authenticated users access sensitive APIs.

 Create Auth Middleware

-To verify that frontend requests to your Session endpoint have an authenticated session, you can add an auth middleware that checks for a valid session cookie.
-Here's an example middleware function (e.g. AuthMiddleware.cs):
+To verify that frontend requests to your Session endpoint have an authenticated session, you can create an auth middleware that checks for a valid session cookie.
+Below is an example of an auth middleware function:

 // AuthMiddleware.cs